Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

    `plugin.cfg`.
 The manifest stores dependencies, entry point scene, autoloads, restricted API usage, etc.
 1. [ ] Each module may contain a Debian-format `COPYRIGHT.txt` next to its
    `plugin.cfg` to declare copyright information.
+Core modules use the `COPYRIGHT.txt` at the root of the Fumohouse repository.
 1. [x] Autoload classes/scenes are registered per-module and managed by one Godot autoload that loads all module autoloads and and exposes them similar to Roblox's `game:GetService()`.[^autoload]